svitlanamidianko/software-engineering-learning/session8_1/README.md

 session.commit()
 ```

-'user' should now be in your database!
+`user` should now be in your database!

 ## Querying your Table

-See the SQLALchemyQuery.py file for a working implementation of a basic SQLAlchemy query.

-Let's check if 'user' is in the database.
+Let's check if `user` is in the database.

 ```python
 print(session.query(User).filter_by(name='sterne').first())